Adaílton (footballer, born 1977): 2011–2012

 At the beginning of the 2011–12 season, due to the major squad problems, Adaílton began playing as a right winger.
 His new role helped him to provide three assists for his teammates in the 3–0 victory against Concordia Chiajna.
 However, one day later Viorel Hizo announced that Adaílton will not play in the UEFA Europa League play-off against Sparta Prague, due to an injury suffered with Concordia.
 On 11 September, he provided two more assists in the 3–1 home league win against Dinamo București.
 Four days later, he assisted Wesley's equalizer in the first match from the group stages of the UEFA Europa League against Lazio; the game ended in a 2–2 draw.
 On 3 October, he scored twice against CS Mioveni, ending a twelve Liga I matches goalless strike.
 Following Gabriel Cânu's long-term injury, and Wesley's red card received for hitting an opponent, Adaílton became captain for the Europa League matches.
 On 22 December, Adaílton finished second on the vote for Gazeta Sporturilor's Liga I Foreign Footballer of the Year Award, behind teammate Wesley.

 On 16 June 2012, Adaílton decided to retire from professional football, in order to be with his family.
 He announced that he might return to Vaslui, not as a football player but as a member from the technical staff.

 International career

 Adaílton was the top goalscorer and winner of the Golden Shoe with Brazil at the 1997 FIFA World Youth Championship.
 His record of 6 goals in a single match stood until 2019, when it was beaten by Erling Haaland with 9.

 Coaching career

 On 7 October 2019, he left Italian Serie D club Vigor Carpaneto by mutual consent.
+Adaílton currently works as an assistant coach on Roger Machado's staff.